 Community or Constituency Served

-Through annual statewide grantmaking, research, and policy, the Women's Foundation of Minnesota is building pathways to economic security for women and girls who experience the greatest disparities in outcomes, particularly low-income women and girls, women and girls of color, and women and girls from greater Minnesota.
+Through annual statewide grantmaking, research, and policy, the Women's Foundation of Minnesota is building pathways to economic opportunity, safety, and leadership for women and girls who experience the greatest disparities in outcomes, particularly low-income women and girls, women and girls of color, American Indian women and girls, women and girls with disabilities, LGBTQ+ women and youth, and women and girls from greater Minnesota.